josefglatz/sync-feusers-username-to-email/Documentation/Introduction/Index.rst

     used in the TYPO3 core.

-    Think about writing your own authentication service if you have any scenario where it makes sense to maintain a `username` and an `email` of website user records in your TYPO3 instance.
+    Think about writing your own authentication service if you have any scenario where it makes sense to maintain a `username` and a different `email` of website user records in your TYPO3 instance when you want a login by email as username in the authentication process.
+You will have to adopt the `eval` for `fe_users.email` by your own!

 ..  _screenshots: